CN-TU/ntarc-spec/docs/overview.rst

     :end-before: # end

 As is usual in JSON, all fields are optional, but it is good to write as complete specification of a paper as possible.
+On the other end, adding extra fields for specific papers is OK, for example for comments you want to make.

 .. _JSON: http://www.json.org